long123524/SEANet_torch/README.md

 ```

 ## Preprocessing
-Contour and Distance Maps are pre-computed and can be obtained from binary mask and contour.
-You can use matlab or python codes to obtain them.
+You can use the https://github.com/long123524/BsiNet-torch/blob/main/preprocess.py to obtain contour and distance maps.

 ## Data Format